smenjas/software-engineering-notes/web-development-roadmap.md

 5. Make and distribute a package/library/module.
 - Contribute to an open source project.

-6. Learn about testing.  pytest
+6. Learn about testing.
+- pytest for Python

 7. Write automated tests.
 - calculate test coverage